lavary/crunz-ui/README.md

 ## Sample Task File

-There is also a sample "dynamic" task file in `tasks/` directory, which shows how to create the events by using the Crunz-Ui task builder.
+There is also a sample "dynamic" task file in `tasks/` directory, which shows how the fetched records are converted to events using the task builder.
+You can just copy this file and change the endpoint URL or create your own.

 ## Authentiction